Introducing… The First Family Series!

 By: Marie Force

-A full minute after ending the bombshell call with the White House chief of staff, Nick Cappuano stared into the eyes of his wife, Samantha, looking to her for calm in the midst of calamity.
-He wasn’t seeing calm in her lovely eyes, however.
-He was seeing the same panic he was feeling.
+A full minute after ending the bombshell call from the White House chief of staff, Nick Cappuano stared into the eyes of his wife, Samantha, looking to her for calm in the midst of calamity.
+However, he wasn’t finding calm in her lovely blue eyes.
+Instead he saw the same panic he felt.

-President David Nelson had been found dead in the residence.
+President David Nelson had been found dead in the White House residence.

 Nick was going to be president of the United States of America.

-The Secret Service was waiting to transport them to the White House so he could take the oath of office.
+The Secret Service was waiting to transport him and Sam to the White House so he could take the oath of office.

 Five minutes ago, they’d been in bed, commiserating after eating too much at Thanksgiving dinner.
 And now… Now, he needed to breathe, to remain calm, to do what needed to be done for his family and his country.
 “Say something.”